Configure Replica Set Tag Sets

 The

-write concern is not satisfied if the write propagates to two members with the same"dc_va"
+MultipleDCwrite concern is not satisfied if the write propagates to two members with the same"dc_va"tag.
+For example, if the write has only propagated tomembers[0]andmembers[4],"dc_va": 2is not satisfied since they have the same tag value"rack1". -

 Use the custom write concern.